Collins Radio Company

 makes correct ID'ing of components referenced in the text or parts list

-identification becomes a bit easier.
+pencil) the correction and later identification will be a bit easier.
 The schematic that is glued inside the

 top cover of the R-388 is correct.
 The Navy manual for the AN/URR-23A (R-388) is